Mission & Vision

 In addition to his distinguished career as a patron of the Arts, Dr. Hammonds also had a distinguished medical career, serving as Chief of Staff, and Chief of Anesthesiology of the Southwest Community Hospital, Chairman of the Board of the West End Medical Association, founder of the Westside Anesthesia Association, a member of the Board of the Metropolitan Atlanta Health Plan, a member of the American Society of Anesthesiologists, and the National, Georgia, and Atlanta Medical Association’s “Man of the Year.”

 the permanent collection

 The Hammonds House Museum Permanent Collection includes artworks representing significant African American artists dating from the mid-nineteenth century.
 250 of the works in the collection were collected by Dr. Hammonds and included sculptures and masks from Africa, paintings from Haiti, and a variety of art forms by Black American artists.
 The strongest areas include contemporary African American paintings and works on paper, as well as paintings by twenty important Haitian artists.
-Among the African American artists represented are: Romare Bearden, Sam Gilliam, Benny Andrews, Richard Hunt, and Elizabeth Catlett from Dr. Hammonds original collection.
-An additional 100 works have been added to the collection and includes work by younger contemporary artists such as Radcliffe Bailey, Kevin Cole, Amalia Amaki and others.
+Among the African American artists represented are: Romare Bearden, Sam Gilliam, Benny Andrews, Richard Hunt and Elizabeth Catlett from Dr. Hammonds original collection.
+Additional works have been added to the collection and includes work by younger contemporary artists such as Radcliffe Bailey, Kevin Cole, Amalia Amaki and others.
 An important holding in the collection is the earliest dateable work of Robert S. Duncanson, a 19th century artist who was associated with the Hudson River School, the first identifiable American fine art movement.